kinneyjohn/acm-sample-policies/README.md

 The `ldap-secret` Secret and `ca-config-map` ConfigMap should be created separately in the `acm-secrets` namespace prior to deploying the policy.
 If these resources are created with a different name, or in alternate namespaces, the policy will have to be updated to refelect those changes.

+### Cluster Autoscaler Policy
+The [vsphere-cluster-autoscaler](policies/vsphere-cluster-autoscaler.yaml) policy is provided as an example Cluster Autoscaling policy.
+Resource limits, min / max cores and nodes should be updated to reflect requirements for the environments.

+###  Policy
+The [vsphere-infra-machineset-configured.yaml](policies/vsphere-infra-machineset-configured.yaml) policy is provided as an example policy to create infrastructure machineSet for vSphere environments.

+This policy uses templating to extract values from the worker node machineSet deployed during install.
+If the worker node machineSet does not exist, you can optionally remove the templating to hard code specific values into the infra machineSet.

 ## Deploying The Policies
 Policies should be applied to the ACM Hub Cluster.
 They can be deployed one by one manually, or deployed in bulk leveraging Kustomize